tmorehouse/portal-vue/docs/portal.md

 | --------- | -------- | ------- |
 | `Boolean` | no       | `false` |

 When set to true, the component will check if the sent content has only one root node.
-If that is the case, the component will _not_ render a root node of its own but instead just output the conent as-is.
+If that is the case, the component will _not_ render a root node of its own but instead just output the content as-is.

 <p class="tip">This prop only has an effect when the 'disabled' prop is set as well</p>